-Recording shows Iran knew immediately it had shot down plane -Zelenskiy
+Recording shows Iran knew immediately it had shot down plane: Zelenskiy

 The control tower can be heard trying and failing to raise the Ukrainian airliner on the radio.
 The pilot of the Iranian plane then says he has seen “an explosion.
 In a very big way, we saw it.
 I really don’t know what it was.”

+Ukraine International Airways said in a statement the recording provided “yet more proof that the UIA airplane was shot down with a missile, and there were no restrictions or warnings from dispatchers of any risk to flights of civilian aircraft in the vicinity of the airport.”

+Rezaifar, the Iranian aviation official, said in the Mehr report that the Ukraine investigation team, as well as all other foreigners involved in the investigation, have left Iran.

-Reporting by Babak Dehghanpisheh; Editing by Peter Graff
+Reporting by Babak Dehghanpisheh, Natlia Zinets and Pavel Polityuk; Writing by Peter Graff, Editing by William Maclean